Need to report cryptocurrency on your taxes? Here’s how to use Form 8949 to do it

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-With the explosive rise and fall of Bitcoin and other cryptocurrency prices over the last year, you may be sitting on some sizable capital gains or losses.
+With the explosive rise and fall of Bitcoin and other cryptocurrency prices over the past few years, you may be sitting on some sizable capital gains or losses.
 You’ll need to report those to the IRS when you file your taxes each year, and Form 8949 is the place to start.

 You’ll have to pay capital gains taxes on any profits, though you can receive a deduction for any losses that you’ve realized, reducing the taxes that you owe.
 Though you may think that crypto trades are untraceable, some firms are reporting your trades to the IRS on Form 1099.
 Fail to report your gains, and the IRS will come knocking on your door asking for its cut of the action.